 The ideal playground for city-breakers, the Old Continent offers a network of very well connected cosmopolitan and culturally rich cities.
 Its railway network (Thalys, Eurostar, TGV, DB) is one of the most modern and best connected in the world; you can for instance start your trip to London by visiting the Portobello Road flea market and Brick Lane flea market (DAY 1), grab the Eurostar to Paris and visit Les Puces de Clignancourt and the Vanves flea market (DAY 2), and then take the TGV to Lille (DAY 3), Brussels (DAY 3) and then reach Amsterdam (DAY 4).

-But enough of logistic for now.
+But enough of logistics for now.

-Enjoy our ranking of what we consider being the Top 15 mega European flea markets you absolutely MUST visit in 2017.
+Enjoy our ranking of what we consider being the Top 15 mega European flea markets you absolutely MUST visit in 2020.
 And don’t hesitate to share your feedback with us in the comments section below, if there’s anything we forgot to include in this flea market listing/ranking or if you want to share your own advice and experience.

 ** IMPORTANT **

 This review has been divided into 16 pages to make it easier to jump quickly from one page to the other.
 By clicking on any of the links featured in the table of contents below, you’ll be able to land directly on the page of your interest.
 You can alternatively use the “Continue” link, featured below the sharing buttons, to load the next page.